Introducing EOS Canada, a leading Block Producer candidate

 We are also fully aware of the broader community who are not yet involved in the cryptoasset space.
 We would like to take a strong position in educating the general public through outreach programs, such as meetups, relationships with educational institutions, and content creation that will be accessible to those with no knowledge of the space already.
 EOS Canada also has ties to large global financial institutions based in Canada.
 This will give us the ability to understand the friction points experienced by large organizations as they begin to adopt EOS.IO, and help them develop solutions that were not possible before the EOS.IO software.

-EOS Canada has been built with help from Diagram Ventures and Portag3 Ventures.
+EOS Canada has been built with help from Diagram Ventures.
 These VC firms have no previous exposure to EOS.IO, so they have chosen to invest in the knowledge and expertise that will be ascertained in our involvement in the software development and community participation.
 We believe that EOS.IO will be the platform that will enable companies to fully benefit from blockchain technology and to develop blockchain applications as they expand.
 We would however like to make clear that our investors have committed to not investing in any other EOS BP candidates.
 They also have a long investment horizon, so they do not expect any dividends or a liquidity event from this project within the near future.
 They see the skillset as their return, and want to expand their understanding of how the EOS.IO software will benefit their other endeavours.
 It is also worth noting that these investors have a minority stake, and the co-founders hold the majority ownership of the company.

 Note: the above paragraph has been edited for greater clarity.